berkcanakdeniz/medium.com-clone-bootstrap/README.md

 Feel free to explore the code, suggest any improvements, or use it as a basis for your own projects.
 I appreciate any feedback or contribution!

-# Frontend Mentor - QR code component solution

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents

 - [Overview](#overview)